rhysallister/livewire/README.md

 - phasecolumn - the column that stores the phase data

 - phasemap - a mapping of each of the possible 7 phase combinations to the data in the phasecolumn

+- feederid - This is the name of the feeder

 ```
 lw_addnodeparticipant(lw_name text, lw_config json)